pragyaai/ndna/_llm/FAQ.md

 Such analysis is crucial for auditing fairness, inclusiveness, and epistemic consistency in multilingual or culturally diverse LLMs {% cite pires2019multilingual %} {% cite chi2020finding %} {% cite scao2022bloom %}.

-### How does the nDNA steering vector manifold help identify layers where conceptual bifurcations or alignment contradictions occur?
+✶ **How does the nDNA steering vector manifold help identify layers where conceptual bifurcations or alignment contradictions occur?**

-The **nDNA steering vector manifold** encodes not only latent positions $h_\ell$ but also their semantic flow via belief vectors $\vec{v}_\ell^{(c)}$.
+➠ The **nDNA steering vector manifold** encodes not only latent positions $h_\ell$ but also their semantic flow via belief vectors $\vec{v}_\ell^{(c)}$.
 Conceptual bifurcations -- points where the model internally splits its semantic path, trying to reconcile conflicting priors or objectives -- are detectable as zones where the steering field exhibits directional instability.

 Mathematically, we define the local directional variance at layer $\ell$ as: